simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 ### Subsidiaries

 In this widget, you'll find a list of all the subsidiaries you are controlling as the main shareholder.
-Further details on stocks can also be reviewed via Subsidiaries & Portfolio in the Management tab.
+Further details on stocks can also be reviewed on the Subsidiaries & Portfolio page in the Management tab.

 ## Settings (General)